GeorgeWebDevCy/tcnapp-connector/README.md

 - Namespaced PHP classes live under `includes/` and autoload via `includes/Autoloader.php`.

 ## 📝 Release Notes

+-### 0.3.54
+- Refresh the deployment checklist copy to match the latest HTTPS and CORS guidance, highlighting the “Allow Dev HTTP” toggle and explicit origin recommendations.
+- Rename the HTTPS development toggle in settings to “Allow Dev HTTP” so the UI and documentation use the same label.

 ### 0.3.53
 - Add a Deployment Checklists admin page that consolidates endpoint verification steps, HTTPS/CORS guidance, REST payload expectations, and server-side cURL examples for `/gn/v1/login`, `/gn/v1/change-password`, and `/gn/v1/profile/avatar`.